Codecademy/docs/content/pandas/concepts/dataframe/terms/replace/replace.md

 ---
-Title: '.replace()'
+Title: ".replace()"
-Description: 'Returns a DataFrame object after values within the DataFrame have been changed.'
+Description: "Returns a DataFrame object after values within the DataFrame have been changed."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Data Structures'
+  - "Data Structures"
-  - 'Dynamic Programming'
+  - "Dynamic Programming"
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Pandas'
+  - "Pandas"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/data-science'
+  - "paths/data-science"
 ---

 The **`.replace()`** function returns a new `DataFrame` object with specified values replaced with another specified value.
 The original `DataFrame` object, used to call the method, remains unchanged unless explicitly declared.